xyproto/orbiton/README.md

 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text.
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
-* `ctrl-b` - Build (see table below).
+* `ctrl-space` - Build (see table below).
 * `ctrl-j` - Join lines (or jump to the bookmark, if set).
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-l` - Jump to a specific line number.
 Press just return to jump to the top.
 If at the top, press just return to jump to the bottom.
 * `ctrl-f` - Forward search for a string.
 * `esc` - Redraw the screen and clear the last search.
-* `ctrl-space` - Toggle a bookmark for the current line, or jump to a bookmark on a different line, if set.
+* `ctrl-b` - Toggle a bookmark for the current line, or jump to a bookmark on a different line, if set.
 * `ctrl-\` - Toggle single-line comments for a block of code.
 * `ctrl-r` - Render the current text as a PDF document.
 * `ctrl-~` - Save and quit.
 Only works in some terminal emulators.

 ## Build and format

-* At the press of `ctrl-b`, `o` will try to build or export the current file.
+* At the press of `ctrl-space`, `o` will try to build or export the current file.
 * At the press of `ctrl-w`, `o` will try to format the current file.

 | Programming language                            | File extensions                                           | Jump to error | Build command            | Format command ($filename is a temporary file)                    |